robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

   - The primary keyword needs to appear in the first paragraph and have a 1.5% density in the content.

 - For Meta Descriptions:
-  - Extract the primary keyword and 1-2 semantic variants from the content
+  - Extract the primary/focus keyword and 1-2 semantic variants from the content
   - Write 150-160 character meta description that includes the primary keyword (Google's display limit)
   - Use active voice and action-oriented language
   - Include emotional triggers or urgency when contextually appropriate